jmmv-forestry/website/_posts/2016-03-22-golang-review.md

 * **Maximum line length:** Even though Go has a predefined coding style, there is no pre-specified maximum line length.
 While it is great to want to abolish a custom that remains from the punch-card days, keeping code narrow has its benefits: think of two or three side-by-side editors in a small laptop screen.

-  This would be a non-issue if editors were able to wrap long code lines in a way that made sense&mdash;just like word processors do with text&mdash;but current editors are terrible at this.
-So, personally, I will stick to the 80 character limit; I have given 100 a try per more modern recommendations&hellip; but when I opened the code in my laptop and couldn't see two files at once without wrapping, I knew I had to go back to 80.
+  This would be a non-issue if editors were able to wrap long code lines in a way that made sense---just like word processors do with text---but current editors are terrible at this.
+So, personally, I will stick to the 80 character limit; I have given 100 a try per more modern recommendations... but when I opened the code in my laptop and couldn't see two files at once without wrapping, I knew I had to go back to 80.

 # A note on Visual Studio Code